allantl/circe-scalajs-example/README.md

-Minimal example of using circe with scala js
+Minimal example of sharing circe encoder/decoder with Scala.js and Scala JVM.

+To run the project, launch `sbt` and then:

+    sbt> sharedJS/run
+    sbt> sharedJVM/run